Enterprise Policy Manager

 • Packages that are not yet cached in Cloudsmith and need to be requested directly from a public upstream source are hidden from the index.
 They will not be downloaded or cached in Cloudsmith.

-• Packages already cached in Cloudsmith are quarantined and hidden from the index until the cooldown period elapses.
+• Packages that are already cached in Cloudsmith are quarantined and hidden from the index until the cooldown period elapses.
 Once the cooldown period expires, the package is unquarantined and becomes available for download and visible in the index, provided it does not violate any other active policies.

 Tip

-You can exclude upstream packages that are already cached in your Cloudsmith workspace from the policy scope by unchecking the Apply to packages already in use option in the Edit policy view.
+You can exclude packages that are already cached in your Cloudsmith workspace from the policy scope:

 Supported package formats